Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

 :kbd:`Shift` + :kbd:`X`, :kbd:`Y`, :kbd:`Z`
-   This modifying hotkey locks the translation axis, allowing the object to move freely on the two axes that aren't locked.
+   This modifying hotkey locks the translation axis, allowing the object to move freely on the two axes that are not locked.
    For example, :kbd:`Shift` +
    :kbd:`X` means the object will translate on the Y and Z axes while remaining at the same point on the X axis.